J0sueTM/DSA/Mathematics/BasicMath/fibonacciSequence.md

 A sequence of number is called "Fibonacci Sequence" if taken three consecutive numbers, a, b, c, the following happens:

 ```
-c - b = a
+c = a + b
 ```

 * * *

 ### Every F.S. must have
-- **Initial terms** are the three numbers that begins the sequence: 0 1 1.
-However, any two numbers can initialize a F.S
+- **Initial terms** are the two numbers that begins the sequence: 0 1.
+However, any two numbers can initialize a F.S, if they follow the fibonacci rule
 - **Difference** is the difference between any two consecutive number.
 As already said, this difference must be the number two positions before, except for the two first terms

 **Example**